+- Title I: HIPAA Health Insurance Reform.
 Title I protects health insurance coverage for individuals who lose or change jobs.
-It also prohibits group health plans from denying coverage to individuals with specific diseases and pre-existing conditions, and from setting lifetime coverage limits.
+It also prohibits group health plans from denying coverage to individuals with specific diseases and preexisting conditions and from setting lifetime coverage limits.

-Title IV further defines health insurance reform, including provisions for individuals with pre-existing conditions and those seeking continued coverage.
+- Title IV: Application and Enforcement of Group Health Plan Requirements.
+Title IV further defines health insurance reform, including provisions for individuals with preexisting conditions and those seeking continued coverage.